Cost of Living in Sweden for Indian Students in 2026

 How much do utilities cost in Sweden?

-Utilities such as electricity, heating, and water can cost between 600 and 2,600 SEK per month, depending on usage.
+Utilities (electricity, heating, water, internet) can cost between SEK 800 and SEK 2,500 per month, depending on apartment size and usage.

 What is the cost of Internet and mobile services in Sweden?